-Category Column/Field Description Scan Settings - ls show scan configuration details.
+Category Column/Field Description Scan Settings • s show scan configuration details.
 You can edit these details on the accessed using the Manage Project Edit Project option available on Scan Profile The name of the scan profile associated with this project.
-Click $(\widehat{f i})$ to view the details of the scan profile.
+Click (1) to view the details of the scan profile.
 Scan Paths The absolute path for each scan folder for the project.
-A given scan folder contains files for either: • A codebase scanned by the Scan Server. • A codebase scanned by a Code Insight scan-agent plugin on a remote Engineering system.
+A given scan folder contains files for either: A codebase scanned by the Scan Server.
+A codebase scanned by a Code Insight scan-agent plugin on a remote Engineering system.
 (The results of the remote scan are sent to the project.)
 For more information, see Performing a Remote Scan.
-Click 🛈 to view the details about Scan Server or the scan-agent plugin.
+Click $\ensuremath{\mathfrak{G}}$ to view the details about Scan Server or the scan-agent plugin.

-Category Column/Field Description Scan Status The following fields provide information about current and historical scans for this project.
-For more information about scans, see About Code Insight Scans.
-Scan Server Status The server scan status for this project: If you have started a server scan for this project, but the scan has been placed in queue, this field shows "Scan Scheduled".
-The Scan Progress field provides a link to view the scan queue and other details (see the "Scan Progress" description below). • If the server scan you scheduled for this project is running, this field shows "Project being scanned".
-The Scan Progress field keeps track of the number of files that have been scanned. • When the server scan for this project completes, this field shows "No scan scheduled" and provides link to schedule another scan.
-(If the Scan Server is disabled, the link is also disabled.)
-The Scan Progress field is not available when this status is in effect.
+Table 8-58 • Project Summary Tab (cont.)
+Category Column/Field Description Scan Status provide information about current and historical scans for this project. n about scans, see About Code Insight Scans.
+Scan Server Status The server scan status for this project: If you have started a server scan for this project, but the scan has been placed in queue, this field shows "Scan scheduled".
+The Scan Progress field provides a link to view the scan queue and other details (see the "Scan Progress" description below).
+If the server scan you scheduled for this project is running, this field shows "Project being scanned".
+The Scan Progress field keeps track of the number of files that have been scanned.
+When no scan is currently running for this project, this field shows "No scan scheduled" and provides a hyperlinked here to schedule another scan.
+(However, if the Scan Server is disabled, this link is disabled.
+See Actions to Take When the Start Scan Button is Disabled.)
+The Scan Progress field is not available when the "No scan scheduled" status is in effect.
+Note - Under certain circumstances, the Scan Server Status field might not update quickly enough to reflect the "Scan scheduled" or "Project being scanned" status.
+However, if a scan on the current project is indeed already in queue or running, an attempt to click the field's "here" link to schedule a scan will result in an error message, stating that you cannot start another scan on the project.
+For your reference, the message also provides the task ID for the currently queued or running scan.
+(This ID can be used with the Get Scan Status API to check the scan status outside of the UI when necessary.)
 Scan Progress (Available only when a server scan for the project is scheduled or is running) The progress of the scan as follows: • If the scan has been placed in queue, this field shows "In Scan Queue" and provides a Show Details link to open the Scan Server Status window.
 This window identifies the scan server, shows the project currently being scanned by the server, lists the other project scans (if any) currently waiting in queue order (up to 25 scans), and provides an email link for the Project Contact of each project listed.
 You cannot sort or reorganize the queue list.
 If the scan you scheduled is running, this field keeps track of the number of files that have been scanned against the total number of files to scan in the project.